django-cms/django-cms-60min-demo-2021/README.md

 Codebase Source
 -------------------------------------------------------------------------------

-This project is built upon [ea-cms-template](https://gitlab.com/effective-altruism/ea-cms-template) which is built upon [djangocms-template](https://gitlab.com/what-digital/djangocms-template).
+This project is built upon [djangocms-template](https://gitlab.com/what-digital/djangocms-template).

-The fixes & features from both of those projects are being regularly merged into this repository.
+The fixes & features from that project are being regularly merged into this repository.